The Best Vanilla Ice Cream

 - Place the egg yolks and the remaining 1/2 cup of sugar in a bowl and beat until the mixture thickens and turns a pale yellow.

 - Remove the vanilla bean from mixture then strain mixture through a fine mesh sieve.
-Scrape the remaining seeds from vanilla bean into the custard mixture and stir until well blended.
+Scrape the remaining seeds from vanilla bean into the custard mixture and stir until well blended then add back into the blend.
+Add the extract to the custard.

-- Allow custard to chill thoroughly then make ice cream according to the directions of your ice cream maker.
+- Allow custard to chill thoroughly (ideally overnight so that it develops a really deep flavor).
+Make the ice cream according to the directions of your ice cream maker.

 - Makes 1 quart ice cream